kjmarshall/NNet/README.md

 nnet.addLayer( std::make_shared< FullyConnectedLayerType >( 10, 1, LayerType::HIDDEN ) );
 nnet.finalize( );
 ```
-This example network takes a single input (e.g. an x-value), and feeds it into 30 different nodes in the input layer.
+This example network takes a single input (e.g. a x-value), and feeds it into 30 different nodes in the input layer.
 These 30 outputs are fed into a nonlinear activation layer and then a hidden layer which collapses the outputs to 20.
 These 20 outputs are fed into a combination of activation layers and hidden layers until the last layer where the output is collapsed to 1 (e.g. the y-value prediction).
 After the layers have been arranged, the network calls the member function `nnet.finalize()` which initializes the weight matrix elements using the supplied initializer and sets the bias weights to zero.

-### Optimizer
+### Optimizers
 Optimizers are classes which provide update rules for weight matrices.
 This library implments the following optimizers,
 - Stochastic Gradient Descent (SGD)
 ```c++